trandung261o/computer-architecture-Lab/Arithmetic and Logical operation/README.md

-##### assign.1
+### Assignment 1:
 The sum of two 32-bit integers may not be representable in 32 bits.
 In this case, we say that an overflow has occurred.
 Overflow is possible only with operands of the same sign.
 For two nonnegative (negative) operands, if the sum obtained is less (greater) than eitheir operand, overflow has occurred.
 The following program dectects overflow based on this rule.
 Two operands are stored in register $s1 and
 $s2, the sum is stored in register $s3.
 If overflow occur, $t0 register is set to 1 and clear to 0 in otherwise.
     .text
     start:
       li $t0,0 #No Overflow is default status